xChrisMo/Accenture-V.I./README.md

 ## Certificate

-Upon successful completion of all modules, I received a certificate, which I have added to my resume and LinkedIn profile to showcase my newly acquired skills and experience.
+Upon successful completion of all modules, I received a certificate, I would advise ypu give it a trial on [here](https://www.theforage.com/).

 ## Disclaimer